Womanhood Diaries, Vol. 4: The People Who Loved Us and Lied to Us

 I’m learning to hold compassion for both.

-When I think about the versions of myself I’ve been, the secrets I’ve kept, the silence I mistook for protection, I keep arriving at the same place:
+With each page, I see the versions of myself I’ve been, the secrets I’ve kept, the silence I mistook for protection.

 Silence is a burden we carry until we have the courage to speak.